cbg-ethz/pybda/docs/source/usecase_regression.rst

 In the config above we will do the following:

-* Use a kpca to map the data set into a two-dimensional space,
+* Use a generalized linear regression model with logit-link,
+* take as response the column called ``log_response``,
+* predict the response of for the same data set,
-* give the Spark driver $3G$ of memory and the executor $6G$ of memory.
+* give the Spark driver 1G of memory and the executor 1G of memory,
+* set the Spark configuration variable ``spark.driver.maxResultSize`` to 1G

 Having the parameters set, we call PyBDA